 The School of Law awards its JD degree with three levels of honor: cum laude, magna cum laude, and summa cum laude.
 Degrees are awarded summa cum laude to the very top graduating student or students.
 Degrees are awarded magna cum laude to at least the top 5% of the class.
 Degrees are awarded cum laude to at least the next 15% of the class.

-- Students who complete 50 hours of qualifying public service work during law school will receive “Pro Bono Service Recognition.”
+- Public Service Recognition: 50 hours of qualifying volunteering during law school

-Students in both categories will be recognized at graduation.
-Students attaining these levels of recognition are encouraged to include this honor in their resumes.
+Students in all categories will be recognized at graduation with a gold and purple cord included with their regalia.
+Students attaining these levels of recognition will receive certificates and are encouraged to include this honor in their resumes.
+For full information, please review the Pro Bono and Public Service Recognition Program.